AVNunley/craigslist-recommender/README.md

 The tool will eventually rely on snapshots of current listings for all items and services available on the site.

 ## Libraries Used
-- Numpy
-- Pandas
 - Matplotlib
 - Seaborn
 - SciKit-Learn
 - Gensim
 - NLTK
 - Scipy
+- Numpy
+- Pandas

 ## Future Work

-Scrape and wrangle current listing data
+Scrape, model current listing data

 Streamlit App